-Harry's Taliban kill remarks tarnish his reputation - ex-commander
+Harry's talk of Taliban kills in Afghanistan tarnishes reputation - ex-commander

 "When I found myself plunged in the heat and confusion of combat I didn't think of those 25 as people.
 They were chess pieces removed from the board.
 Bad people eliminated before they could kill good people."

-Colonel Kemp, who commanded troops in Afghanistan in 2003, said he did not have a problem with Prince Harry revealing his kill number - but took issue with the way Harry suggested Taliban insurgents were seen by the army as "sub-human and just as chess pieces to be knocked over".
+Colonel Kemp, who was sent to Kabul in 2003 to take command of forces in Afghanistan, said he did not have a problem with Prince Harry revealing his kill number - but took issue with the way Harry suggested Taliban insurgents were seen by the army as "sub-human and just as chess pieces to be knocked over".

+He told BBC Breakfast: "I think he's wrong when he says in his book that insurgents were seen just as being virtually unhuman - subhuman perhaps - just as chess pieces to be knocked over.

+"That's not the case at all.
+That's not the way the British Army trains people as he claims...